 Treatment

-Cumberland County Department of P may use or disclose your health information, as needed, in order to provide, coordinate, or manage your health care and related services.
-This includes sharing your health information with other health care providers, both within and outside this agency, regarding your treatment when we need to coordinate and manage your health care.
+Cumberland County Department of Public Health use or disclose your health information, as needed, in order to provide, coordinate, or manage your health care and related services.
+This includes sharing your health information with other health care providers, both within and outside this agency, regarding your treatment when coordinating your health care is needed.

 Example: We may share your health information with doctors, nurses and other health care personnel who are involved in providing your health care.
 For example, we need to provide our x-ray technician enough information about your health status so that the technician will know which part of the body to x-ray.
 If your x-ray reveals a broken bone, and your doctor determines that you should be referred to a specialist, your doctor will disclose information about you to the specialist to assist the specialist in providing appropriate care to you.
 Disclosing your health information to another health care provider would be especially important if your doctor knew you had allergic reactions to substances that could be life-threatening.
 So, sharing your health information with another health care provider is essential for your protection and quality care.